 Constellation Brands participates in the CDP Climate Change annual reporting process.
 For a copy of our report, please visit http://www.cdp.net/.

 Waste is a part of any production process, and we are continually improving the ways we manage our waste to reduce the environmental impact of our waste generation, transportation and disposition.
-At our sites across the globe, our mitigating actions involve materials reduction, reuse, substitution, and recycling, as well as composting and diverting waste materials from landfills.
+For this reason, we are implementing plans to reduce our operational waste and significantly enhance our use of circular packaging across our beverage alcohol portfolio.

 Environment, Health, Safety & Sustainability (EHSS) Global Policy Statement